paulkasidit/Django-Online-Business-Database-Project/business_database_project/README.md

 (27.09.21)
 View - Customer Database/Send Emails
 ----------------------------------------------
-- Search bar to pull up and send email to a specific customer.
+- Search bar to pull up and send an email to a specific customer.
 - Javascript ALERT warning if the email has already been sent.
 (Uses check if sent function).

 (29.09.21)